Keeping your financial aid

 Illinois Monetary Award Program (MAP), Illinois Incentive for Access (IIA), Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study Program, Federal Direct Stafford Loan (subsidized and unsubsidized) and the Federal Parent Loan for Undergraduate Students (FPLUS).

-You can now check the status of your FAFSA application and documents on the Hub/IRIS.
-Simply log in, and click on Financial Aid "Status and Documents".
+You can now check the status of your FAFSA application and documents in the Laker Hub.
+Simply log in, and click on "Status and Documents" from the Financial Aid menu.
 Awards can also be viewed there.

-Important financial aid updates and information is being sent via LLC e-mail.
+Important financial aid updates and information is being sent to your Laker Mail.
 Be sure to check it regularly!

 Get Your Refund Faster!

 Sign up for Direct Deposit!
-Log on to IRIS, click on Student Refunds-Bank Info, and enter your info.
+Log in to the Laker Hub, click on Student Refunds-Bank Info under the Financial Information menu, and enter your info.